The Young Girls of Rochefort poster

 The inciting incident occurs at 13 minutes when A traveling fair arrives in Rochefort's town square for the weekend, bringing with it the possibility of change.
 Andy Miller and Bill decide to stay for the carnival, setting multiple romantic searches into motion.
 The town transforms into a space of possibility..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The twins make the active decision to pursue their dreams: they will perform at the carnival and seriously consider opportunities beyond Rochefort.
+This indicates the protagonist's commitment to The twins make the active decision to pursue their dreams: they will perform at the carnival and seriously consider opportunities beyond Rochefort.
 Andy offers them potential connections in Paris.
 Each character commits to seeking their romantic destiny during the carnival weekend., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Multiple romantic connections seem to align.
+Significantly, this crucial beat False victory: Multiple romantic connections seem to align.
 Andy declares his feelings for Delphine, the twins receive a firm offer to perform in Paris, and Guillaume works up courage to propose to Yvonne.
 The carnival is at its peak, and dreams appear within reach.
 Stakes are raised as departure becomes imminent., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (74% through) represents the emotional nadir.
 Here, The murder of Josette (Maxence's former girlfriend) by her jealous ex provides the "whiff of death."
 The violence shatters the magical atmosphere, suggesting that dreams can die and time can run out.
-The carnival is ending, and characters face the possibility of missing their chances forever., reveals the protagonist at their lowest point.
+The carnival is ending, and characters face the possibility of missing their chances forever., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough realizations cascade: Guillaume finally declares his enduring love to Yvonne, who accepts him.
 The twins decisively choose to leave for Paris with Andy and Bill.
 Maxence sees Delphine in her pink dress and recognizes his ideal woman.
 All characters choose to act on their dreams rather than wait for perfect certainty., demonstrating the transformation achieved throughout the journey.